Want to intentionally pray for your kids? These tips will help you do just that! Make sure to grab the printable prayer

 This is one of my favorite times to pray for the kids.
 There have been times where one of my kids is feeling a little anxious over something, and we are able to focus on that.
 I love being able to speak truth into them as we drive to school.
 We have a short drive but then we sit in the car rider line and are able to talk before they head into school.

 Here’s a tip- put your phone away while waiting in the car rider line (well except when you are waiting to pick them up because I have found that to be a great time to check email).
 These moments before your kids hop out of the car can be so meaningful and life-giving.
-Personally, I know there were times where I would be absorbed in my phone completely oblivious to the fact that we could be talking.
+I know there were times when I would be absorbed in my phone, completely oblivious to the fact that we could be talking.

 4. Pray together before bedtime.

 The before bedtime is often one of our most chaotic times of the day.
 Everyone is trying to squeeze out more minutes of awake time.
 As crazy as it can be, we try to stick to our bedtime routine (night snack + watch a quick show, brush teeth, go to the bathroom, read, pray).

 I know this can be an exhausting time of the day.
 However, taking a moment to sit in your child’s room and pray with them is such a simple way to cultivate a strong relationship.

 These four ways to pray for your kids are so simple and within the everyday moments of life.

 As you decide to step forward in cultivating these habits, I encourage you to write reminders or set alarms on your phone.
-It takes time to build a habit, but eventually, you will be doing this without even realizing it.
+It takes time to build a new habit but eventually, you will be doing this without even realizing it.